curvenote/templates/latex/arxiv_nips/PORT.md

 - Removed the non-bibtex option for inline references and pointed `bibliography` to `main.bib`
 - Added `arxiv.sty` to root folder
 - created `content.tex` with main content from `example.tex`
+- Added optional `\usepackage{lipsum}` for testing purposes as example content in original uses it